FortuneStreetModding/cs-board-tools/docs/source/usage.md

 # Usage
 This library can be used in multiple ways.
-You can load `BoardFiles`, `MapDescriptors`, and `Bundles` from `.frb`, `.yaml`, and `.zip` files respectively.
-You can also validate bundle configurations as well.
+You can load `.frb` board files, `.yaml` descriptor files, and `.zip` bundle files respectively.
+You can also load bundles from a directory of files, and you can run validation tests on any or all of these files, as well.

-## Loading Maps
+## Loading Boards

-You can use this library to load CSMM-compatible board bundles, as well as solo Fortune Avenue `.frb` files, and solo Map Descriptor `.yaml` files.
-This guide will walk you through all four, so feel free to skip to the section most relevant to you.
+You can use this library to load CSMM-compatible board bundles, as well as Fortune Avenue-compatible `.frb` files, and CSMM-comatible`.yaml` descriptor files.
+This guide will walk you through all of them, so feel free to skip to the section most relevant to you.

-### How to Load a Map
+### How to Load a Board
 The method will differ slightly depending on the files available to you.

 #### .zip board bundle file